 Note down, the date, time, who you spoke to and what you spoke about.
 Always ask and record what the next step is.
 Even if you end up chasing the builder, at least you’ll have a clear record of what was agreed and by who.

 As with any insurance policy, you might be liable for an excess.
-Most warranty policies (including NHBC, LABC and Premier Guarantee) have a £100 excess for the first 2 years, which then rises to £1,000 excess in years three to ten.
+Most warranty policies (including NHBC, LABC and Premier Guarantee) have a £100 excess for the first two years, which then rises to £1,000 excess in years three to ten.

 So if you claim, you might be expected to pay either £100 or £1,000 depending on when you make your claim.